The diagonal rib stitch pattern is a little different from the traditional ribbing stitches and creates a lovely textured pattern.

 The diagonal rib stitches almost look like steps.

 Diagonal ribbing is a great stitch pattern to use if you're looking to knit something that will be reversible like a scarf.

 The only difference will be that the rib will go in the opposite direction.

 And since it's pretty simple this would make a lovely blanket or scarf, even a cowl or winter shawl.
 They'd all be lovely.

 The nice thing is that it lays flat and spreads out also.

-Make sure to knit up a swatch though so you will know exactly how it will look in your next project.
-It does spread out.
+Make sure to knit up a swatch though so you'll have an idea how it will look.

-Row 1 and 2 (right side and wrong side respetively): *Knit 2, Purl 2; repeat from * to end of row.
+Row 1 and 2 (right side and wrong side respectively): *Knit 2, Purl 2; repeat from * to end of row.

 Row 3: Knit 1, *purl 2, knit 2; repeat from * until 3 stitches are left, P2, k1

 Row 4: Purl 1, * knit 2, purl 2; repeat from * until 3 stitches remain, knit 2, purl 1